What is HSPA network ?

-HSPA stands for High speed packet access, the standard mainly designed to support high speed data rate in the uplink and downlink.
-HSPA falls under categories viz.
-HSDPA, HSUPA and HSPA+.
+The HSPA stands for High speed packet access, the network architecture mainly designed to support high speed data rate in the uplink and downlink.
+HSPA falls under categories which include HSDPA, HSUPA and HSPA+.
 All the HSPA standards follow different UMTS releases.
-HSDPA was UMTS R5 release and supports about 14Mbps peak data rates.
-HSUPA was UMTS R6 release and supports about 5.76 Mbps uplink data rates.
+HSDPA follows UMTS R5 release and supports about 14Mbps peak data rates (speed).
+HSUPA follows UMTS R6 release and supports about 5.76 Mbps uplink data rates.
 HSPA+ follows R7-R9 UMTS releases.
 HSPA supports spectral efficiency of about 2.9bits/sec/Hz.

 As mentioned HSDPA is mainly designed for high speed data rates in the downlink mainly for internet based applications and hence the name High Speed Downlink Packet Access.
 As mentioned in UMTS tutorial, UMTS architecture composed of three main parts UE (User Equipment), RAN (Radio Access Network) and Core Network.
 In HSDPA changes are incorporated on air interface side and hence UE and RAN have been modified to take care of higher data rate requirements compare to its predecessor i.e. UMTS R99.
 No changes have been done on core network side.